kaiwen2times/music-synthesis/README.md

-# Project Title

-Music Synthesis in Matlab
+# Music Synthesis in Matlab

 ## Overview